Lore Documentation

 |---|---|

-go.mod | go build ./... |
+go.mod | go mod tidy, then go build ./... |

-package.json | npm run build |
+package.json | npm install --silent, then npm run build |

-Cargo.toml | cargo build |
+Cargo.toml | cargo check |

 requirements.txt | python -m py_compile |